DUNE/p3s/README.md

 by the data arriving from DAQ
 * there is no distinct data handling system for two reasons.
-First, the cluster which runs p3s is either literally local or can access data through a POSIX-like interface with some moderate development and deployment effort.
+First, the cluster which runs p3s is either literally local or can access data through a POSIX-like interface with some modest development and deployment effort.
 Second, a data handling system would introduce additional complexity, latency and potentially failure modes.
 Instead, p3s relies on federated storage such as provided by an instance of XRootD.
 A high-performance NAS could be an alternative.
 In either case,